Vivint Installation

 Is Vivint security self-install?

 Vivint is a professionally installed system.
-But you can install devices and sensors yourself as you add onto your system.
+But you can install some devices yourself as you add onto your system.
 Check out the Vivint installation page for how-to instructions, or take a peek at the instructions below.

 Can you self-install a Vivint door and window sensor?